 What precautions have we implemented?

-- Handwash/soap is available in all bathrooms.
+- Handwash and paper towels are available in all bathrooms.

 - We wash our hands thoroughly between each appointment and will refrain from shaking hands.